Data Protection Policy

 The Society will issue a Security Policy demonstrating their commitment to maintaining the security of their member and customer personal data.

-Personal data held by the Society will only be transferred outside of the jurisdiction of the GDPR if conditions of transfer set out in Chapter V of the GDPR are met.
+Personal data held by the Society will only be transferred outside of the jurisdiction of the UK GDPR if conditions of transfer set out in Chapter V of the UK GDPR are met.

 The Society will issue a Data Breach Policy demonstrating their commitment to managing any breach of their personal data management systems including the timely notification of the affected Society members and customers.